19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Criminal jurisdiction of District Courts

-8\.—(1) District Courts shall have jurisdiction and power to try any offence for which the maximum term of imprisonment provided by law does not exceed 10 years or which is punishable with a fine only.
+8\.—(1) District Courts shall have jurisdiction and power to try any offence for which the maximum term of imprisonment provided by law does not exceed 10 years or which is a fine-only offence.

+[Act 19 of 2018 wef 31/10/2018]

 (2) Every District Court shall have in the exercise of its jurisdiction all the powers of a Magistrate’s Court.